Granton, Edinburgh: Granton Harbour

 In 1834 Edinburgh debated the need for a larger harbour.
 James Walker in his capacity as President of the Institution of Civil Engineers oversaw a committee, also including Admiral David Milne, to choose between three options: an extension to the existing Leith Docks; a new harbour at Trinity or a new harbour at Granton.
-The initial bid for Trinity did not receive parliamentary consent and in 1836 a second Bill promoting Granton was agreed.
-It received Royal Assent on 21 April 1837.
+The initial bid for Trinity did not receive parliamentary consent and in 1836 a second bill promoting Granton was agreed.
+The Granton Pier Act 1837 (7 Will.
+4 & 1 Vict. c. xv) received royal assent on 21 April 1837.

 Construction began in June 1837 and the initial central pier was opened on 28 June 1838, coinciding with the coronation of Queen Victoria.
 The entire project was funded by the 5th Duke of Buccleuch.
 The original project included a central pier named the Victoria Jetty and a road running eastwards to Leith.
 The young Queen Victoria landed at the pier on RY Royal George on 1 September 1842 on her first official visit to Edinburgh as queen.
 In 1843/44 the pier was extended in length to a total of 1700 feet (around 500m) this stage being completed in October 1844.
 By 1845 an "exceedingly low" cost steamboat service used to run between Stirling and Granton.

 Lighthouse engineer Robert Stevenson oversaw the later construction of the outer breakwaters, which were completed in 1863.
 Thereafter the Resident Engineer was John Howkins, followed by his son, also John Howkins.
 The original concept to create two large wet docks on the landward side was abandoned as this proved impractical.

 Granton became a successful port for the export of coal, and import of esparto grass for making paper.
 The fishing fleet grew considerably, leading to the development of an ice house in the late 19th century, to the west of the harbour.
 There were some 80 fishing trawlers resident just before World War II.
 The first example of the fossil crustacean Waterstonella was found in the Granton shrimp beds by the keeper of geology at the Royal Scottish Museum, Dr. Charles Waterstone.
 The foreshore area between Granton and Newhaven is a designated Site of Special Scientific Interest (SSSI) aimed at encouraging and preserving the resource of fossils in the area.